Bjerka

 Ancient baking traditions are very much alive in Hemnes; every summer the traditional bread called kamkake is baked in the old hearth at Jamtjord.

 About a 20-minute drive from the farm is the village of Hemnesberget.
 On request, you can visit other old buildings that are now part of Hemnes Museum.
-The workshop of Per the Smith also has an exhibition of old toys.
-Kirkebua is one of the houses that were once used to shelter church-goers from other villages.
-Down by the ferry quay is Ranheimbrygga, an old wharf building that now houses an exhibition on shipping and trade, with many maritime objects including old ship engines.
+The workshop of Per the Smith also has an exhibition of old toys, and Kirkebua is one of the houses that were once used to shelter church-goers from other villages.

 Source: Helgeland Reiseliv as